 What is YAML?

-YAML is used extensively in tools like Kubernetes, Docker Compose, Ansible, GitHub Actions, GitLab CI, and many other platforms.
-Its reliance on indentation rather than brackets or tags makes it visually clean, but also makes it sensitive to formatting errors.
+YAML powers Kubernetes manifests, Docker Compose stacks, Ansible playbooks, GitHub Actions workflows, GitLab CI pipelines, CircleCI configs, OpenAPI/Swagger specs, and countless application configuration files.
+Its reliance on indentation rather than brackets or tags makes it visually clean — but also makes it sensitive to formatting errors that block deploys and break builds.

 How to Use the YAML Validator

-Ctrl+Enterto check syntax - Review any errors reported with line numbers
+Ctrl+Enterto check syntax. - Review any errors reported with line numbers and a short explanation.

-- Fix the issues and re-validate until your YAML is clean
+- Fix the issues and re-validate until the file is clean.

-The validator checks for the most common YAML issues: tab characters, inconsistent indentation, duplicate keys, malformed key-value pairs, and incorrect list syntax.
+The validator checks the most common YAML issues: tab characters, inconsistent indentation, duplicate keys, malformed key-value pairs, and incorrect list syntax.
+Everything runs in your browser — no upload, no signup, no waiting.

 Common YAML Errors and How to Fix Them